MiriamS284/MiriamS284/README.md

 ### 🌟 Notable Projects

 1. **[Personal Trainer Application](https://personaltrainer-k-gerth.vercel.app/)**
    A custom management system for trainers and clients with an online customer portal.
-Built using **React**, **Next.js**, and **MongoDB**, this project focuses on creating a user-friendly experience for managing client progress, scheduling, and communication.
+Built using **React**, **Next.js**, and **Supabase**, this project focuses on creating a user-friendly experience for managing client progress, scheduling, and communication.

 2. **[Hotel Management App](https://the-wild-oasis-website-demo-iota.vercel.app/)**
    A lightweight hotel management system to explore and enhance **React** and **Next.js** skills.
 This app allows users to manage reservations, check-ins, and payments efficiently.